Towards a Taxonomy of Software Log Smells: Related Work

-The most relevant type of smell for this paper is the code smell.
-It is a code structure usually related to production code that indicates a potentially deeper problem and often needs refactoring. \citet{Jerzyk2023} have listed 56 smells such as Duplicate Code, Feature Envy, and Dead Code.
-The descriptions of the smells are generally accepted within research, but as the definitions are general in nature, their detailed definitions vary between studies.
+The most relevant type of smell for this paper is code smell.
+It is a code structure usually related to production code that indicates a potentially deeper problem and often needs refactoring. \citet{Jerzyk2023} have listed 56 smells such as Duplicate Code and Dead Code.
+The descriptions of the smells are generally accepted within the research, but as the definitions are general in nature, their detailed definitions vary between studies.

-Since their definition, code smells have been subject to a significant amount of research. \citet{sobrinho2021systematic} reviewed 351 papers about code smells and investigated the current research using the what, where, when, which, who aspects.
+Since their definition, code smells have been subject to a significant amount of research. \citet{sobrinho2021systematic} reviewed 351 papers on code smells and investigated current research using the what, where, when, which, who aspects.
 They found evidence that smells are linked to some negative aspects, but further research is still necessary as, for example, the co-occurrence of smells is not widely studied.

-\citet{santos_systematic_2018} conducted a systematic review to investigate the impact of code smells on the software development.
-They categorized the research on the topic into three types of papers: correlational, role of human, and tool assessment.
-They investigated 64 papers and concluded that code smells do not seem to have a strong correlation with important development attributes and that smell detection done by humans should not be trusted.
+\citet{santos_systematic_2018} conducted a systematic review to investigate the impact of code smells on software development.
+They categorized the research into three types—correlational studies, human‑role studies, and tool‑assessment studies.
+After reviewing 64 papers, they concluded that code smells show little correlation with key development attributes and that human detection of smells is unreliable.

-Several tools have been created for detecting and refactoring code smells from code.
-In their literature review \citet{lacerda_code_2020} identified 162 distinct tools for detecting code smells and another 24 tools for refactoring them.
-With such high number of tools, the tools also depict very different characteristics.
-They differ in, for example, whether they are open-source, the degree of automation, and supported languages.
+Several tools have been created to detect and refactor code smells.
+In their literature review \citet{lacerda_code_2020} identified 162 tools for detecting code smells and 24 tools for refactoring them.
+These tools differ significantly in properties such as whether they are open‑source, their degree of automation, and the languages they support.